rauc/rauc/docs/integration.rst

   nv boot.default="bootchooser"

-Now, when Barebox is initialized it starts the bootchooser logik to select its real boot target.
+Now, when Barebox is initialized it starts the bootchooser logic to select its real boot target.

 As a next step, we need to tell bootchooser which boot targets it should handle.
-These boot targets can have descriptive names must not equal any of your existing boot targets, we will have a mapping for this later on.
+These boot targets can have descriptive names which must not equal any of your existing boot targets, we will have a mapping for this later on.

 In this example we call the virtual bootchooser boot targets ``system0`` and